nieklam/Getting-and-Cleaning-Data/README.md

 Next, both sets are stacked into single data file.

 2)
-The the measurements on the mean and standard deviation for each measurement were extracted.
+The measurements on the mean and standard deviation for each measurement were extracted.

 To select the measurements on the mean it took three sub steps.